bhaavyasura7/digital-alarm-clock/README.md

 # digital-alarm-clock
-This a Digital Clock program with Alarm History.
+This a Digital Clock application with Alarm History we can reuse(that means for next 24 hrs).
 It includes a digital clock that displays the current time, date, and day.
-Users can set alarms with additional options like selecting an alarm name, date, tune, and snooze duration.
+Users can set alarms with additional options like selecting a name, date, tune, and snooze duration.

 Features: